UBC-DSCI/introduction-to-datascience-python/source/wrangling.md

 :name: fig:img-pivot-longer-with-table
 :figclass: caption-hack

-Going from wide to long with the `.melt` function.
+Going from wide to long with the `melt` function.
 ```

 +++

 {numref}`fig:img-pivot-longer` details the arguments that we need to specify
-in the `.melt` function to accomplish this data transformation.
+in the `melt` function to accomplish this data transformation.

 +++ {"tags": []}